donnerbrenn/gtk_4k_template/README.md

 ## Build instructions:
 Edit the Makefile and point the Variable called "SHADER" to the desired shader found in the "shaders" folder.
-Edit i_X and i_Y in the Makefile to the resolution of your screen.
+Edit WIDTH and HEIGHT in the Makefile to the resolution of your screen.

 ### Build LZMA-packed target with a shell script dropper:
   make sh